PulsarHRI/pulsarhri.github.io/docs/04-functions-explained/00-functions-overview.md

 # Actuator class overview

 The PulsarActuator class is the core of the Pulsar Control Protocol (PCP) communication interface.
-It provides a high-level API for interacting with and managing Pulsar motors or actuators via the CAN bus.
+It provides a high-level API for interacting with and managing PULSAR HRI motors or actuators via the CAN bus.
 Key capabilities include:

 * **Real-Time Command and Control**: Send precise control commands to the actuator in real time.
 * **Mode Switching**: Seamlessly transition between various control modes such as torque, velocity, position, and impedance.